jacktea/xgfs/docs/design/posix_fs.md

 ## Permissions and Users

-- Each request carries a `fs.User` obtained from the calling frontend (CLI inherits real UID, HTTP/NFS supply it in headers or RPC auth).
-The context key `fs.UserContextKey` will embed it.
+- Each request carries a `vfs.User` obtained from the calling frontend (CLI inherits real UID, HTTP/NFS supply it in headers or RPC auth).
+The helper `vfs.NewContextWithUser` embeds it into contexts consumed by the frontends/backends.
 - Permission checks happen in `localfs` before metadata mutation: owner/group/other bits, sticky bit (on directories), setuid/setgid semantics (only recorded, not executed).
+- `vfs.FS.Access` now enforces owner/group/other semantics on top of backend metadata so frontends observe consistent permission errors even when backends shortcut enforcement.
+The same helper is applied before `Rename` (write+exec on parent directories) and `SetAttr` (owner-or-root) so mutating operations no longer rely on backend-specific checks.
+- Metadata lookups are cached in-memory (`vfs.Options.MetadataCacheSize/TTL`) so repeated permission checks for the same paths do not thrash backends; mutating operations eagerly invalidate affected paths so cached entries never go stale.
 - Superuser (uid=0) bypasses checks except sticky-bit unlink restrictions.
-- Supplementary groups enable shared directories; `fs.User` holds `[]uint32`.
+- Supplementary groups enable shared directories; `vfs.User` holds `[]uint32`.
 - `Access(path, mode, user)` is exposed for CLI `test -w` style queries and NFS ACCESS RPC.

 ## Special Files and Locks